 - Place trivet in the instant pot, along with five cups of water.

 - Turn on sauté setting and bring to a boil.

-- Add eggs to a blender and bend until they are fully broken up into a homogenous mixture, about 15 seconds.
+- Mix eggs in blender until they are fully mixed.
+It will take about 15 seconds.
 Add sugar and blend until combined.

 - Finally, add milk, cream, vanilla, nutmeg, and salt and mix for about 30 seconds.

-- Place pyrex dish on top of trivet in the hot water in the Instant Pot.
+- Place Pyrex dish on top of trivet in the hot water in the Instant Pot.

 - Water should come up about halfway on the sides.

-- Then transfer to an airtight container and chill overnight or serve hot by ladeling from the pyrex.
+- Transfer to an airtight container and chill overnight or serve hot by ladling from the Pyrex.